Sailing: Point of sail

-The waves give an indication of the true wind direction.
-The flag gives an indication of apparent wind direction.
+The waves indicate the true wind direction.
+The flag indicates the apparent wind direction.

 Close-hauled: the flag is streaming backwards, the sails are sheeted in tightly.

 Reaching: the flag is streaming slightly to the side as the sails are sheeted to align with the apparent wind.

 Running: the wind is coming from behind the vessel; the sails are "wing on wing" to be at right angles to the apparent wind.

 Effect on apparent wind

 True wind velocity (V_{T}) combines with the sailing craft's velocity (V_{B}) to give the apparent wind velocity (V_{A}), the air velocity experienced by instrumentation or crew on a moving sailing craft.
 Apparent wind velocity provides the motive power for the sails on any given point of sail.
-It varies from being the true wind velocity of a stopped craft in irons in the no-go zone, to being faster than the true wind speed as the sailing craft's velocity adds to the true windspeed on a reach.
+It varies from being the true wind velocity of a stopped craft in irons in the no-go zone, to being faster than the true wind speed as the sailing craft's velocity adds to the true wind speed on a reach.
 It diminishes towards zero for a craft sailing dead downwind.